 are truly supernatural.
 As you might imagine, Hollywood uses special

 effects to a large degree to provide fire, earthquakes, moving statues,

 and so forth, often bluring the line between human-produced, natural,

 and supernatural events.

 6. High, even overwrought emotion.
-The narration may be highly sentimental, and the characters are often overcome by anger, sorrow, surprise, and especially, terror.
+The narration may be highly sentimental, and the characters are often overcome by anger, sorrow, surprise, fear, and especially, terror.
 Characters suffer from raw nerves and a feeling of impending doom.
 Crying and emotional speeches are frequent.
 Breathlessness and panic are common.
 In the filmed gothic, screaming is common.

 7. Women in distress.
 As an appeal to the

 of the reader, the female characters often face events that leave them